Schlaubischlump/LocationSimulator/README.md

+> [!NOTE]
+> You can now beta test LocationSimulator2 (close source for now).
+Please read [this](https://github.com/Schlaubischlump/LocationSimulator2/discussions/1) for more information.

 > [!WARNING]
-> iOS 17 and later are not currently supported.
+> iOS 17 and later are not supported by the LocationSimulator source code in this repo.
 > For more details, click [here](https://github.com/Schlaubischlump/LocationSimulator/issues/171).

-> [!NOTE]
-> Beta versions of iOS/iPadOS/tvOS are not supported.

 <p align="center">
   <img src="LocationSimulator/Assets.xcassets/AppIcon.appiconset/AppIcon_256.png" width="128">